Ryael/paradise-lost/README.md

 ### Database

 Above is the databse schema as the initial plan for the database tables.
+Originally it was planned for users to be able to configure their rosters with units, specialisms, abilities, wargear, and weapon profiles.
+Unfortunately, this fell completely out of scope due to the deadline and unfamiliarity with a method of serialising those models in a way that's customisable to each user.

 The user model was not included due to the default user model provided by the ALLAUTH library.

-Database blah blah blah blah.

 ## Agile Development Process